© Tom Tuohy

-John puts down the letter and stared at his wife.
+John puts down the paper and scrutinizes his wife’s face.

 “I forget to tell you.
 I’m sorry,” Sunisa says, her hands clasped together as if praying.
 “He met his soulmate and wants to marry.
 He ask for money, and I say I help him.”

-Loosening his collar, John tries to stand up but dizziness overcomes him.
-He gazes at his wife, his eyes open wide.
+Loosening his collar, John tries to stand up but feels slightly dizzy.

 “Who is this man and why did you give over 8,000 US dollars of our money to a complete stranger, Sunisa?”

 “I think you not understand, so I not see point of telling you,” she replies.